Loans Mortgages

 Bank your windfalls

 For example, if you receive a tax refund or earn performance bonuses at work, consider adding that cash to your down payment savings instead of spending it.
+And perhaps you’ll have an actual inheritance to bank as well.
+I’ve had elderly relatives who left my family a portion of their inheritance and I would either use that money to pay down debt or put toward a large goal like a down payment.

-Ask family for help
+Ask family for assistance

 Many of the best mortgage lenders allow you to use money gifted or loaned from relatives to fund your down payment.
 Keep in mind that if an individual gifts you more than $15,000, they’ll need to disclose it to the IRS, and it could impact them through the tax code’s gift tax.